Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-China is huge and has a very developed and tentacular road network, the alternatives to creating a cycling itinerary in China are infinite.
+China is huge and has a very developed, extensive road network; the options for creating a cycling itinerary in China are infinite.
 Here are some recommendations that we’ll describe in more detail at the end of this blog post.

 • Silk Road – Mountains and deserts of the West: the most complicated